Kristian Ayre

-Kristian John Ayre (born November 19, 1977) is a Canadian actor, best known for his portrayal of the character Radu from the Nickelodeon children's science fiction show Space Cases.
+Kristian Ayre is a British actor, best known for his portrayal of the character Radu from the Nickelodeon children's science fiction show Space Cases.

 Early life

 Kristian Ayre was born in England, and moved to Canada at a young age.
 He began acting in the early 1990s, and appeared in the 1994 movie Andre with Keith Carradine.
 After a couple of appearances in TV Movies, including Bye Bye Birdie (1995), he was cast (thanks in part to co-creator Peter David) in the Nickelodeon TV series Space Cases as Radu 386.

 He attended Simon Fraser University in Vancouver, British Columbia, graduating in 2004 with a Bachelor of Fine Arts degree in Theatre.
 He is trained in acrobatics and gymnastics.